 - Nominee’s Library

 The nomination may be submitted directly in an email text or as an attached Word or PDF document.
-The nomination statement should be 100 words or less.
-It should highlight the nominee’s contribution to the IUG community through conferences, meetings, services and assistance via the IUG list and why this person is worthy of the award.
+The nomination statement should be 200 words or less.
+It should highlight the nominee’s contribution to the IUG community through conferences, meetings, services and assistance via the IUG list, and why this person is worthy of the award.
 The award is designed to honor long-term support of the Innovative community.
-Self-nominations are allowed.

 Winners of the IUG Beacon Award: